yankailab/OpenKAI/docs/GLIM.md

 ## Measuring performance

-Use the **GLIM (optimized with debug symbols)** VSCode launch configuration for live SLAM.
-Its pre-launch task configures `build` as `RelWithDebInfo`, preserving the cached component switches, builds `build/OpenKAI`, and starts GDB.
-The existing launch configuration is still available.
+Use the **GLIM: build optimized** VSCode task for live SLAM.
+It configures `build` as `RelWithDebInfo`, preserves the cached component switches, and builds `build/OpenKAI`.
+The **GLIM Scepter (optimized)** launch runs this task before starting GDB with `jsonCfg/GLIM_scepter.json`; enable the SDK first as described in the Scepter profile guide.
+The original Orbbec launch remains available.
 Debug (`-O0`) retains expensive Eigen and container operations in the point-cloud hot path; changing the thread's target FPS does not remove that work.